7 (S Club 7 album): Background

 In November 2000, S Club 7 were invited to provide the official song for the UK's BBC Children in Need Campaign 2000, so a new song, the ballad "Never Had a Dream Come True", was recorded.
 The song became popular in the US market eventually taking the group to appear on MTV's TRL to perform the song and chosen to appear at the "Now That's What I Call Music" US Edition.
 After topping the UK charts in December 2000, the song was added to a re-release of the 7 album, along with another new track, a cover of Stevie Wonder's "Lately".
-After the album's re-release, remixes by Solaris and Almighty were commissioned for 'Bring The House Down'.
+After the album's re-release, remixes by Almighty and Solaris were commissioned for 'Bring The House Down'.
 This, along with the song being a fan favourite, indicated that the song was to be released as the next single.
 However, plans for this were scrapped and the band decided to focus on the next album.
-The almighty mix later received a commercial release on the 'You' single.
+The Almighty mix later received a commercial release on the 'You' single.
+It was only in 2024, that the EP was released along with the two remixes on streaming platforms.
 "Spiritual Love" was originally recorded by Urban Species in 1994.
 The original version was used in TV ads of L'Oréal in the 1990s and in the movie Rainbow from 1996.
 "Stand By You" was originally performed by Danish duo S.O.A.P. in 1997.
 "Natural" is an adaptation of the song "Tous Les Maux D'Amour" by French singer Norma Ray.
 "Cross My Heart" was covered by Polish singer Edyta Górniak for her 2002 album Invisible.
 "Someday, Someway" is a cover of the original by Marshall Crenshaw.

+In December 2023, the B-side to Never Had a Dream Come True, "Perfect Christmas", was released as a stand-alone EP on all streaming platforms.